 Objections to local authority accounts

-As a member of the public, you have a right to inspect and object to local authority accounts under the Local Government (Scotland) Act 1973.
+Local electors and other people with an interest have a right to inspect and object to local authority accounts under the Local Government (Scotland) Act 1973.

 The Local Government (Scotland) Act 1973 and the Local Authority Accounts (Scotland) Regulations 2014 requires all local authorities (councils, joint boards and joint committees) to give public notice of the right of interested persons to inspect and object to the accounts.
 This public notice must be on their website by the 17th of June each year.
 The inspection period should last for 15 working days and should commence at least 14 days after the notice is published.